 By the age of 75, individuals typically have around 30 — 50% fewer nerves controlling their legs.
 Unfortunately this leaves parts of their muscles disconnected from the nervous system.
 Without proper nerve connection, muscles are unable to function, become useless, and waste away.17

 In most cases, a healthful lifestyle can substantially reduce one’s risk for muscle weakness.
-In a future article we will more natural remedies for muscle weakness and disease.
+In a future article we will look at more natural remedies for muscle weakness and disease.

 Disclaimer: The information in this article is helpful and is educational.
 It is not the author’s or authors’ or Wildwood Health Institute’s intent to substitute the blog article for diagnosis, counseling, or treatment by a qualified health professional.